 The next opportunity is through the Induction process in which high-performing educators are matched with teachers who are either new to the field of education or new to their particular assignment.
-This ensures that these teachers are considering the particular needs of English Learners in their classroom and with their curriculum.
-Support providers will meet with the inductee regularly to help them plan curriculum and instruction, analysis test data to drive instruction, and offer opportunities for them to observe others that are considered high-performing or effective in the classroom.
+This ensures that these teachers consider the particular needs of English Learners in their classroom and with their curriculum.
+Support providers will meet with the inductee regularly to help them plan curriculum and instruction, analyze test data to drive instruction, and offer opportunities for them to observe others who are considered high-performing or effective in the classroom.

 The LEA has continued to review and reflect upon data regarding the Title IV, Part A programs and activities in the areas of well-rounded education, safe and healthy students, and the effective use of technology.
-This review and reflection take place during regularly scheduled site-level School Site Council meetings, Parent Teacher Association Meetings, Professional Learning Communities, and English Language Advisory Council meetings.
-At the LEA level, the review and reflection take place during the LCAP review and engagement process that includes educational partner, staff, and student collaboration.
-The LEA determined that Title IV, Part A funds would be best utilized through the support of these existing programs and activities.
+This review and reflection occur during regularly scheduled site-level School Site Council meetings, Parent Teacher Association Meetings, Professional Learning Communities, and English Language Advisory Council meetings.
+At the LEA level, the review and reflection occur during the LCAP review and engagement process, including educational partner, staff, and student collaboration.
+The LEA determined that Title IV, Part A funds would be best utilized by supporting these existing programs and activities.